mpestle/sandbox_t1/README.md

 - ensure any datafiles/results that you want to inspect are created in the results directory
 - the sandbox and portal copy /results and /logs to the jupyter hub for your inspection
 - any environment settings ($TMP, JVM parameters, etc) go into the config/env file
+- The annotated VCFs and the filtered VCFs go to the results directory
-- Note that this workflow would not be acceptable in Rakeiora, since it produces vcf.gz files in the results directory.
+- Note that this workflow would not be acceptable in Rakeiora, since it produces vcf files in the results directory.
 So this workflow would probably be rejected - it should do the actual analysis and only place the results in the results directory.